darafferty/rapthor/doc/intro.rst

 Working in the image domain avoids the computation of oversampled convolution functions.
 This is especially advantageous when the DDEs vary on short time scales.

-This library has implementation for both CPU and GPU.
+This library has implementations for both the CPU and the GPU.
 The algorithm uses sin/cos evaluations and multiply-add operations on many small on grids.
 This makes it somewhat costly on a CPU, but it makes a very good match with GPUs with hardware support for sin/cos evaluations.